NEOCompToronto/NEOCompetition/PROV de.md

 DLT unveils the possibility of building up trust machines rooting on mathematics, cryptography and human nature.
 The potential of the trust machines is not limited on validating the transactions of symbolic digitial assets,  but more excitingly, the genuine services of digital world.

 In this paper, we first introduce a 3-phase model for digitialized services.
-We call this model POV, standing for the three phases: Provision, Orientation and Validation, instead of the only phase of Validation for digital asset transactions.
+We call this model “POV”, standing for the mentioned three phases: Provision, Orientation and Validation, instead of the only phase of Validation for digital asset transactions.
 In the rest of this paper, we'll call them the service-based DLTs and asset-based DLTs respectively.

 After that, we'll list some typical digitialized services, and give out samples of how to map them to POV and get their instances validated with the decentralized manner.

-An innovative distributed ledger infrastructure is then proposed, providing POV as the smart contract standard, so the above mentioned services can be developed by developers and run on the same platform.
-We'll see how that would improve the overall performance.
+An innovative distributed ledger infrastructure providing POV as the smart contract standard is then proposed, so different types of services can be developed by community developers and run on the same platform.
+We'll discuss why this would improve the overall network performance.

 At last, we'll have discussion on many design details of the POV chain.